 Column (i).
 Enter the contributions actually paid to the state unemployment fund by the due date for filing Form 940.
-Do not include amounts you are required to pay but have not paid by the due date (see When To File on page 1).
-If you are filing Form 940 after the due date, include only payments made by the return due date, and see the instructions and worksheet under line 6 below.
+Do not include amounts you are required to pay but have not paid by the due date (January 31 or February 10 as explained under When To File on page 1).
+If you are filing Form 940 after the due date, include only payments made by the return due date, and see the instructions and worksheet under Line 6 - Credit below.
 If you are claiming excess credits as payments of state unemployment contributions, attach a copy of the letter from your state.
 Do not include any penalties, interest, or special administrative taxes (such as surcharges, employment and training taxes, excise tax, and assessments, which are generally listed as a separate item on the state's quarterly wage report) not included in the experience rate assigned to you.